Josee9988/project-template/.github/pull_request_template.md

 <!--  📛📛
 Please include a summary of the change and/or which issue is fixed.
-List any dependencies that are required for this change if there are any.
+List any dependencies required for this change, if there are any.
 📛📛 -->

 *

 ---